M4dNation/gpm/README.md

     ./contrib/git.sh

-If any permission error occure, please use the following command to add execution write:
+If any permission error occures, please use the following command to add execution write:

 	chmod +x contrib/git.sh

 If everything runs well, you should have a greeting in your shell interface and a question about the command you want to execute.
 Any execution must be confirmed with a "yes" answer, which is **case-sensitive**.
-Any other response to a "yes or no" expected answer will be considered as a no.
+Any other than a "yes or no" expected answer will be considered as a no.

 #### Create and configurate